United for Success (Formerly Learning Skills Services)

 How to Apply:

-Submit a completed application to a receptionist in the LSS Office.
+Submit a completed application to a receptionist in the Learning Center.

-If eligible you will be invited to meet for an initial intake meeting with the Learning Center Manager or a Student Support Specialist to set up services.
+If eligible you will be invited to meet for an initial intake meeting with the Learning Center Director or a Student Support Specialist to set up services.